-Oh yummy!
 Thanks to my sister-in-law Trish, I can share this scrumptious, EASY method to make almond toffee.
-There are many ways to make such a candy, but I LOVE this version because it is super easy and wonderfully delicious!
+There are many ways to make such a candy, but I LOVE this version because it is super easy and wonderfully delicious.

-If you use sliced or slivered almonds, it will still taste good……but not as great!
-Crushed almonds with skin gives this candy the best taste and texture!
+If you use sliced or slivered almonds, it will still taste good though not as great.
+Crushed almonds with skin give this candy the best taste and texture.
 You get some large pieces of almonds, and some smaller pieces.
-If using whole, raw almonds, you can roast the almonds in the oven for a few minutes on a dry baking sheet, just till they start to give off a nice aroma.
+If using whole, raw almonds, roast the almonds in the oven at 350 degrees Fahrenheit for 15 to 30 minutes on a dry baking sheet, just till they start to give off a nice aroma.
 Cool the almonds completely before crushing.
-I suppose you could also use chopped almonds with the skin.

 from a fan: "your candy is waaaayy better than the store bought one..... is in heaven. he LOVES this candy. his mom used to buy him his own can at christmas every year. thank you! xxxooos :-)"